Welcome to the mobility conference, which is taking place for the second time, so it's almost a tradition!

 13.25-14.25

-Is it the comfort of the train, with comfortable seats, bicycle seats and Wi-Fi, or the compatibility of the trains with other transport?
-Do people in Estonia, Latvia, Lithuania and the rest of Europe see comfort in the same or different ways?
-Where can we work together to ensure that passengers see the train as an alternative to the car and the plane when crossing national borders?
+Does train comfort consist of comfortable seats, bicycle spaces and the availability of wifi, or rather the compatibility of trains with other transport?
+Do people in Estonia, Latvia, Lithuania and elsewhere in Europe see comfort the same way or differently?
+Where can we cooperate so that passengers see trains as an alternative to cars and planes, even when crossing national borders?

-The discussion will be moderated and questions will be asked by Heigo Saare, Head of Rail Baltic Estonia's Rail Operations and Safety Unit.
+The discussion will be moderated and questions will be asked by the Head of the Rail Baltic Estonia Railway Operations and Safety Unit.
+Heigo Saare.

 14.25-14.45

-Inspirational speech: Why are we doing this railway?
+Inspirational speech: Why are we building this railway?

-Siim Kallas, Vice President of the European Commission 2004-2014, Ex-Prime Minister of Estonia
+Siim Kalla, Vice-President of the European Commission 2004-2014, former Prime Minister of Estonia

 14.45-15.00